-Rabbi Steven Fuchs published My Ten Most Influential Books on his blog today and invited his readers to post theirs.
+Rabbi Stephen Fuchs published My Ten Most Influential Books on his blog today and invited his readers to post theirs.
 I thought it made an interesting exercise, and perhaps an interesting blog post.
 Here goes, in no particular order:

 1. Exodus – I read the second book of the Torah for the first time when I was in second or third grade, in a Catholic Bible.
 I was absolutely riveted by the story and the characters, so much so that I read it over and over, memorizing parts of it.
 The story of an enslaved people making their way to freedom thrilled me.
 I was as impressed by their cowardice as by their courage: every time things got tough, the Israelites got scared.
 I could identify.
 I still love that story with all my heart.